-- Progressively secured more distribution rights for products including Akasaka, Hyundai, Doosan, Korsør, Reintjes, D-I and CENTA with some on exclusive basis. - Developed a range of power generating sets under our in-house brand to offer valueadded customisation service. - Set up China (Shanghai) overseas office in 2006 to support marketing activities in China. - Established XMH Engineering Pte.
-Ltd. in 2007 to design and develop XMH IPS, a onestop integrated solution for the propulsion requirements of marine vessels.
+- Progressively secured more distribution rights for products including Akasaka, Hyundai, Doosan, Korsør, Reintjes, D-I and CENTA with some on exclusive basis. - Developed a range of power generating sets under our in-house brand to offer value-added customisation service. - Set up China (Shanghai) overseas office in 2006 to support marketing activities in China. - Established XMH Engineering Pte.
+Ltd. in 2007 to design and develop XMH IPS, a one-stop integrated solution for the propulsion requirements of marine vessels.

-- Signed distributorship agreement between Mitsubishi Heavy Industries Ltd., MHI Engine System Asia Pte Ltd and Xin Ming Hua Pte Ltd on 19 January 2010. - Listed on the SGX-ST Mainboard on 26 January 2011. - Set up Vietnam (Ho Chi Minh City) overseas marketing office to support marketing initiatives in Vietnam. - Secured two new principals Guangzhou Diesel and Kamome Propeller. - Established AceGen Pte.
-Ltd. in 2013 to assembly our in-house "AceGen" brand power generating sets. - Enhanced our new corporate logo, among others through a rebranding exercise. - Acquired and successfully integrated Mech-Power Generator Pte Ltd and its subsidiary into the enlarged Group on 7 September 2013. - Set up PT XMH Engine in 2012 to provide after-sales support and to have close proximity and to better serve our customers in Indonesia. - Welcomed Credence Capital Fund II as our first major institutional and substantial shareholder. - Breakthrough into Vietnam with orders for generator sets. - Acquired 80% shareholdings of Z-Power Automation Pte.
-Ltd. into the enlarged Group on 4 March 2015. - Accredited with prestigious ABB Value Provider Certification in June 2015. - Moved into new office building at Tuas Crescent. - Completed 4:1 share consolidation exercise on 22 February 2016. - Set up new outlet under PT XMH Engine on 8 June 2016 in Surabaya, Indonesia. - Entered into a non-binding memorandum of understanding with Myanmar MarcoPolo Co., Ltd. in relation to the incorporation of a joint venture company in Myanmar. - Closed down China (Shanghai) overseas office in March 2017.
+- Signed distributorship agreement between Mitsubishi Heavy Industries Ltd., MHI Engine System Asia Pte Ltd and Xin Ming Hua Pte Ltd on 19 January 2010. - Listed on the SGX-ST Mainboard on 26 January 2011. - Set up Vietnam (Ho Chi Minh City) overseas marketing office to support marketing initiatives in Vietnam. - Secured two new principals Guangzhou Diesel and Kamome Propeller. - Set up PT Xin Ming Hua Engine in 2012 to provide after-sales support and to have close proximity and to better serve our customers in Indonesia. - Established AceGen Pte.
+Ltd. in 2013 to assembly our in-house "AceGen" brand power generating sets. - Enhanced our new corporate logo, among others through a rebranding exercise. - Acquired and successfully integrated Mech-Power Generator Pte Ltd and its subsidiary into the enlarged Group on 7 September 2013. - Welcomed Credence Capital Fund II as our first major institutional and substantial shareholder. - Breakthrough into Vietnam with orders for generator sets

+- Acquired 80% shareholdings of Z-Power Automation Pte.
+Ltd. into the enlarged Group on 4 March 2015. - Accredited with prestigious ABB Value Provider Certification in June 2015. - Moved into new office building at Tuas Crescent. - Completed 4:1 share consolidation exercise on 22 February 2016. - Set up new outlet under PT Xin Ming Hua Engine on 8 June 2016 in Surabaya, Indonesia. - Entered into a non-binding memorandum of understanding with Myanmar MarcoPolo Co., Ltd. in relation to the incorporation of a joint venture company in Myanmar. - Closed down China (Shanghai) overseas office in March 2017. - Set up new outlet under PT Xin Ming Hua Engine on 8 January 2018 in Samarinda, Indonesia. - Incorporation of Vivo Power Myanmar Company Limited in Myanmar in February 2018. - Disposal of shares in Z-Power Automation (Vietnam) Co., Ltd. in February 2018. - Struck off of wholly-owned subsidiary, AceGen Pte.
+Ltd. in February 2018.